O2k-Core: Oxygraph-2k with Core-Accessories - complete for basic high-resolution respirometry

 This chapter (2nd ed) is printed in: Gnaiger E (2007) Mitochondrial Pathways and Respiratory Control.
 OROBOROS MiPNet Publications, Innsbruck: 96 pp

 Small chamber volumes of 20-50 µl generate problems rather than providing resolution with small amounts of tissue samples, low numbers of cultured cells or few isolated mitochondria.
-The surface to volume ratio increases with decreasing chamber volume, whence various boundary effects entail larger errors at smaller volume, in particular oxygen diffusion.
+The surface to volume ratio increases with decreasing chamber volume, thus various boundary effects entail larger errors at smaller volume, in particular oxygen diffusion.
 While the rate of oxygen depletion per unit amount of sample increases linearly with decreasing chamber volume, side effects may increase to a larger degree.
 Then, sensitivity is lost with decreasing chamber size.
 We recommend a minimum chamber volume of 1.5-2.0 cm3.

 Paradigm shift from mimimum to optimum chamber volume